chrismeyers/dotfiles/README.md

 options:
-  -h, --help            show this help message and exit -p {macOS,Linux,Windows}, --platform {macOS,Linux,Windows}
+  -h, --help            show this help message and exit -p, --platform {macOS,Linux,Windows}
                         overrides the current platform to determine which set of files to use.
 WARNING: This should only be used if the determined platform is wrong!
   -b, --backup          perform a backup based on files in the config file
                         (default: backupdots.json)
   -r, --restore         perform a restore based on files in the config file
                         (default: backupdots.json)
   -c, --cleanup         removes *.orig files
-  -u, --unlink          removes all symlinks for the given platform -t {print,inject}, --tree {print,inject}
+  -u, --unlink          removes all symlinks for the given platform -t, --tree {print,inject}
                         generates a directory tree and prints the output to stdout or injects the output into README.md --check-platform      checks which platform would be run